Frequently Asked Questions

 Why don't you accept insurance?

 There are many motivating factors in my desire to provide a direct-pay physical therapy business.
 The layers of brokenness in our current health care system are too complex to dissect, but a few stand out as major pitfalls that Phileo Health seeks to avoid.
 First of all, PT services have become cost-prohibitive for many people.
 One hour of physical therapy in a typical PT clinic or hospital in the Chippewa Valley is billed to insurance for $220-360.
 This may even include the time when you are exercising on your own, lying alone on an e-stim unit, or being seen by a tech or PT aide.
 Some clinics offer a cash discount, but, at best, you will likely pay $140/hour or more out-of-pocket for the cash rate or towards your deductible.
 If you are seen for thirty to sixty-minute visits, two or three times per week, the cost adds up fast!
 If you have great insurance, this may not be a problem for you, but if you are working towards a high deductible, have steep co-pays, or have limited insurance benefits for PT, you are more likely to forego physical therapy due to cost, seek out a less-qualified practitioner, or spend a very long time paying off your therapy bill.
-My hope is to make PT affordable by setting a reasonable price structure and offering excellent, evidence-based care that gets you better in far fewer visits—more bang for your buck, Baby!
+Our hope is to make PT affordable by setting a reasonable price structure and offering excellent, evidence-based care that gets you better in far fewer visits—more bang for your buck, Baby!

 Can I submit my physical therapy receipts to my insurance company or HSA on my own?